 Alex’s work is grounded in more than two decades of experience as a technology researcher and strategist.
-As Vice President of Social Media at Vision Critical, a customer intelligence software provider, where I worked with the company’s F1000 customers to develop innovative approaches to social media research and to deliver groundbreaking reports like Sharing is the New Buying and What Social Media Analytics Can’t Tell You About Your Customers.
+As Vice President of Social Media at Vision Critical, a customer intelligence software provider, Alex worked with the company’s F1000 customers to develop innovative approaches to social media research and to deliver groundbreaking reports like Sharing is the New Buying and What Social Media Analytics Can’t Tell You About Your Customers.
 She was the founding Director of the Social + Interactive Media Centre at Emily Carr University of Art + Design, where she led applied research projects with companies like Mozilla and Paperny Films.
 And as the founder and principal with Social Signal, one of the world’s first social media agencies, Alex shaped the online strategy for a wide range of online community projects, including Tyze, Change Everything and NetSquared.

 Alexandra holds a B.A. from Oberlin College and a Ph.D. in Political Science from Harvard University, where her dissertation examined the phenomenon of hacktivism — politically motivated computer hacking — as a window on online political participation.
 While working on her Ph.D., Alexandra researched online social capital for Robert Putnam’s Bowling Alone, which charted to decline (and future potential) of American social capital.
 She also joined with Don Tapscott to launch Governance in the Digital Economy, an investigation into the future of government and democracy for a consortium of twenty governments and businesses from around the world.

 Alexandra works remotely from Vancouver, Canada.
 She is married to speechwriter and cartoonist Rob Cottingham.
 They have two teenagers and a pandemic puppy.

 Get to know Alex